Umpire Clinics

 On-Field Camps:

-Clinic Location Level of Clinic Date of Clinic Clinic Contact Location How to Register?
+Clinic Location Level of Clinic Date of Clinic Clinic Time Clinic Contact Location How to Register?

 How to Setup a Clinic

-Communities wishing to host an umpire clinic are to contact Aaron Roberts and fill out and submit an umpire clinic request form.
+Communities wishing to host an umpire clinic are to fill out the following application form

 Host is responsible for securing a suitable location for the clinic.